 Alternatively, you can generate and print or download a series of Backup Codes.
 These backup codes are available for 1 use only and you tick them off once used.
 This is for use when you do not have a backup phone available and need to access your account.

-Has you used email on your mobile device before?
+Have you used email on your mobile device before?
+No?

-Begin new phone setup process.
-Download Gmail app from store, setup 2-Step Verification and generate a password for the app.
+- Begin new phone setup process.
+Download Gmail app from the app/play store, setup 2-Step Verification and generate a password for the app.

-Gmail app is preferred as it is simpler to setup and use.
+- Gmail app is preferred as it is simpler to setup and use.
 Newer smart phones allow a google account to be sync upon setup.
-Check whether you are using this synced with the default email app.
+Check whether you are using this form of sync with the default email app.

-● Did you change your password recently?
-"Forget" the network and log in with new password
+- Did you change your password recently?
+'Forget' the network and log in with your new password.